Original Air Date: October 2, 1959

 The Twilight Zone Trivia:

 - Rod Serling’s original pilot script for The Twilight Zone was called “The Happy Place.”
-It was a story about a society in which older people are executed upon reaching the age of 60 because they lack utility.
-CBS executive William Self rejected the story feeling it was too dark and would scare away advertisers.
-Serling eventually relented and after a summer vacation spent brainstorming, he wrote a new script entitled “Where is Everybody?” which was a more acceptable substitute for CBS, however, as would sometimes be the case, “Where Is Everybody?” was also met with accusations of plagiarism (including by legendary science fiction author Ray Bradbury).
-According to Rod Serling biographer Joel Engel, Ray Bradbury privately accused Serling of stealing this episode from his story “Here There Be Tygers,” though the episode bears little resemblance to the story.
+It was to be a story about a society in which older people are executed upon reaching the age of 60 because they lack utility.
+CBS executive William Self rejected the story feeling it was too dark and would scare away advertisers (though portions of it would later be used in “The Obsolete Man“).
+Serling eventually relented and after a summer vacation spent brainstorming, he wrote a new script entitled “Where is Everybody?” which was considered a more acceptable substitute for CBS, however, as would sometimes be the case, “Where Is Everybody?” was also met with accusations of plagiarism (including by legendary science fiction author Ray Bradbury).
+According to Rod Serling biographer Joel Engel, Ray Bradbury privately accused Serling of stealing this episode from his story “Here There Be Tygers,” though the episode actually bears little resemblance to Bradbury’s story.

 - Rod Serling later addressed how he developed the idea for this episode: “This particular show I got from a Time magazine article that they were putting guys in isolation booths in preparation for extra-terrestrial travel.”
-Earl Holliman also remembered that Rod Serling developed part of this episode from an incident in which he got trapped in a telephone booth at the airport.
-Rod Serling confirmed this in a 1975 interview.
+Earl Holliman also remembered that Rod Serling developed part of this episode from an incident in which Serling accidentally got trapped in a telephone booth at the airport.
+Rod Serling confirmed this anecdote in a 1975 interview.

 - Rod Serling’s original script for this episode also featured a scene of Mike Ferris entering the bank and accidentally tripping the alarm.

 - Unlike other episodes, which were filmed at Metro-Goldwyn-Mayer, “Where is Everybody?” was filmed at the Universal Studios backlot, using the Courthouse Square set which was featured in a number of shows and movies throughout the years including To Kill A Mockingbird and Back To The Future.
-The set was initially constructed for the noir film An Act of Murder (1948).
-In fact, “Where is Everybody?” is the only episode in the series not to be filmed at MGM aside from Season 5’s “An Occurrence at Owl Creek Bridge” which used outside source material.
+The set was initially constructed for the film noir An Act of Murder (1948).
+In fact, “Where is Everybody?” is the only episode of The Twilight Zone not to be filmed at MGM aside from Season 5’s “An Occurrence at Owl Creek Bridge” which used outside source material.

 - In The Twilight Zone Blu-Ray audio commentary, Earl Holliman said he initially bumped into Rod Serling in the CBS parking lot where they discussed Serling’s new television series.
 At the time, Earl Holliman was disappointed with his current role on Playhouse 90 and he was not eager to appear in another science fiction movie like Forbidden Planet, but the script gave him goosebumps so he agreed to sign on.